dsicher/pyt/README.md

   animateOnce: true
 });

+// example: Call our js functions callbackFn and resetFn when the trigger element is on screen.
+//
+// For this example we call the onscreen function when the top of the element is at 80% viewport height,
+// and call the offscreen function when the bottom of the element is at 20% viewport height.
+// We will only call these functions if the viewport is at the mobile or tablet breakpoint.
 PYT.addCallbackNode({
   el: document.getElementById('myCallbackElement'),
-  breakpoints: { // only trigger the callbackFn and resetFn calls at mobile and tablet breakpoints
+  breakpoints: {
     mobile: true,
     tablet: true
   },